Life is too short for bad gelato. Read on to see our picks for the best gelato in Bologna Italy plus a bonus pick in nearby Modena.

 Galliera 49 is located at Via Galliera, 49/b, 40121 Bologna BO, Italy.

 La Sorbetteria Castiglione

 Our memory of eating gelato at La Sorbetteria Castiglione became legend in our minds.
-We ate there during our initial Bologna visit seven years ago and memories can be a tricky thing.
-We feared disappointment during our recent return visit to the stalwart Bologna gelateria, but we’re pleased to report that the gelato quality has not deteriorated over the years – the gelato is just as pure and creamy as we remembered.
+We ate there during our initial Bologna visit in 2010 and memories can be a tricky thing.
+We feared disappointment during our return visit to the stalwart Bologna gelateria, but we’re pleased to report that the gelato quality has not deteriorated over the years – the gelato is just as pure and creamy as we remembered.

 La Sorbetteria Castiglione is located at Via Castiglione, 44 d/e, 40124 Bologna BO, Italy.